catalystneuro/clandinin-lab-to-nwb/src/clandinin_lab_to_nwb/brezovec/brezovec_notes.md

 There should be nine subjects according to the paper Each session should be around 30 minutes.
 See figure 1 of the paper.

+Looking at some of the analysis code it seems that they might have some segmentation data.
 ### Dimensions, shape structure of the nifti files